offero/algs/toposort.md

 # Topological Sort

 Applies to a Directed Acyclic Graph (DAG).

+Whenever we have an edge from x to y, the order visits x before y.

 DFS with post-order node additions gives a topological sort.

 Redraw DAG so all edges point upwards.
 Return the order of the nodes.